IFRC-Secretariat/espocrm-cva-duplicate-check/README.md

     wget https://github.com/espocrm/espocrm-installer/releases/latest/download/install.sh
     sudo bash install.sh --ssl --letsencrypt --domain=mydomain.com --email=emailaddress@email.com --clean
     ```
+    Note that the `docker-compose.yml` file is saved in `/var/www/espocrm/docker-compose.yml`, and the volumes are in `/var/www/espocrm/data`.
     Take note of the username and password for admin access which are printed to the terminal.

 2. Verify that you can view and login to the EspoCRM site at https://yourdomain.com.